 Sometimes the ROMs have been modified and so don’t recapture the original gaming experience.

-The Internet Archive hosts a number of NES ROMs as part of their “Console Living Room” which they seem to believe is legal under the terms of “Fair Use”.
+The Internet Archive hosts a number of NES and SNES ROMs as part of their “Console Living Room” which they seem to believe is legal under the terms of “Fair Use”.
 Many retro gamers also believe that you own or owned the physical cartridge of a game then you are entitled to download its corresponding ROM, though Nintendo hold a different view on this.

 If you’re able to obtain ROMS legitmately, you may wish to install a scraper which will display the cartridge cover and information about each game in the menu.